Gozo stele

-The Gozo stele is a Phoenician language inscription found near Gozo, Malta in 1855.
+The Gozo stele is a Phoenician language inscription found on Gozo, Malta in 1855.
 It is currently in the Gozo Museum of Archaeology.

-It was first published by Italian orientalist Michelangelo Lanci in his Ragionamento di Michelangelo Lanci intorno a nuova stela fenicia discoperta in Malta, and subsequently by Honoré Théodoric d'Albert de Luynes in his appendix to his treatise on the Eshmunazar II sarcophagus.
+It was first published by Italian orientalist Michelangelo Lanci in his Ragionamento di Michelangelo Lanci intorno a nuova stela fenicia discoperta in Malta, and subsequently by Honoré Théodoric d'Albert de Luynes in his appendix to his treatise on the Sarcophagus of Eshmunazar II.
 The inscription was presented to Lanci by the Italian Abbot Don Luigi Marchetti, who was stationed on the island of Malta.
 A number of scholars questioned its authenticity, but consensus subsequently grew that it was genuine.

 It became known as Melitensia Quinta ("Maltese 5th"), following the terminology used by Gesenius for the four previous Maltese inscriptions (the Cippi of Melqart and the Mdina steles).
 It is also known as KAI 62 or CIS I 132.

 Text of the inscription

 The inscription commemorates the rebuilding of a series of temples.
 It reads: